 Truth be told, hot water with a little dish detergent will clean day-to-day dirt from any flooring.
 But stains are more difficult to vanish and really test the mettle of DIY floor cleaners.

+To begin my test, I created a popular, all-purpose cleaner.
 White vinegar and washing soda pack a one-two punch that knocks out dirt.
-I combined them with dish soap and water to form a popular, all-purpose cleaner.
+Then I mixed them with dish soap and water to form an everyday cleaner.

 Vinyl is a popular kitchen flooring, so I marked it with a black Sharpie and compared the all-purpose control solution (A) to isopropyl alcohol (B).
 I placed a little of each cleaner on a clean cloth and made 20 swipes on each stain.

 The all-purpose control was a bust.
 But the alcohol virtually eliminated the stain in five swipes.

 I then wanted to see if diluted alcohol (C) — one part alcohol; one part water — would be as effective.
 It wasn’t.

 Ceramic tile is a popular flooring for kitchens and bathrooms.
 I compared the all-purpose control solution to a dab of toothpaste, which is known as a household polish and cleaner.

 For this test, I used a circle made with a Sharpie marker.